reactplay/hacktoberfest/README.md

 ## What Are Valid Contributions

 Anything that you have done that helps the ReactPlay community to grow, and improve in either low-code or no-code categories will be considered as a valid contribution.
-You need to provide detailed informaton about the contribution along with a URL that validates your contribution.
+You need to provide detailed information about the contribution along with a URL that validates your contribution.

 ## How to Submit Your Contribution